 About the Ontario Hospital Association

 Since 1924, the Ontario Hospital Association (OHA) has served as the voice of the province's 135 public hospitals.
-The OHA supports its hospital members through advocacy, member engagement and knowledge transfer, labour relations, and data and analytics to help hospitals build a better health system.
+The OHA supports its hospital members through advocacy, member engagement and knowledge transfer, labour relations, and data and analytics to help build a better health system.

 Ontario’s Hospitals